ahanapradhan/Cs2/README.md

 `config.ini` file should be filled in with proper DB credentials (User should have `create` permission in the DB)

+`table_sizes` section in the config is optional.
+In case of its absence, the program gets table cardinalities from the database using `count(*)` queries.
+To avoid this overhead, the user can add the details in this config.
+Be sure not to miss any table!

 `query.sql` should have the target SQL

 ## Action: